irmen/prog8/docs/source/building.rst

     Add this user-defined symbol directly to the beginning of the generated assembly file.
     Can be repeated to define multiple symbols.

+``-esa <address>``
+    Override the base address of the evaluation stack.
+Has to be page-aligned.
+    You can specify an integer or hexadecimal address.
+    When not compiling for the CommanderX16 target, the location of the 16 virtual registers cx16.r0..r15 is changed accordingly (to keep them in the same memory space as the evaluation stack).

 Module source code files
 ------------------------